Are VPNs legal?

 Can I get in trouble when using a VPN?

 In very restrictive countries, you could get in trouble for using VPNs.
-However, these cases are most likely overlooked, but you should investigate this before planning your trip to a specific country.
+However, these cases are most likely overlooked.
+Of course, you should investigate this deeper before planning your trip to a country that restricts VPN usage.

 Can I be jailed for using a VPN?